Irdroid/jrfid/Readme.md

 counter are stored locally in a text file, for easier modification of the available days variables and also not to loose any data if the system is rebooted or the program crash.

-The rfid tags are hardcoded in the program but they can be easily changed as if you tap a new rfid tag its id gets printed in the conaole.
+The rfid tag ids are hardcoded in the program but they can be easily changed as if you tap a new rfid tag its id gets printed in the conaole.

 by default the utility should run in the background so when starting from